Skip to main content

 For a successful scan, you cannot obfuscate the Android application.

-Supported Android Frameworks
+Supported Android frameworks

 Veracode supports and provides high-quality results for Android applications using these frameworks.

-FrameworkSupported Versions
+FrameworkSupported versions

 AWS Mobile SDK for Android2.2.4